 The time of the first cathedrals

 Evangelised early, while Gaul was still Roman, the city of Chartres had a bishopric by the 4th century.
 It is supposed that the first edifice, of which we have no trace, dates from this period.
 In 858, the Vikings destroyed the cathedral, which was nonetheless rebuilt almost immediately.
 Of this edifice of the 9th century remains the crypt of Saint-Lubin.
-In 876, Charles le Chauve bequeathed the relic of the veil of the Virgin, and thereby consecrated Chartres as a great centre for pilgrimage.
+In 876, Charles le Chauve bequeathed the relic of the veil of the Virgin, and thereby consecrated Chartres as a great center for pilgrimage.

 The Romanesque cathedral